-127. The rights conferred by this Part in respect of a performance exist for the fifty calendar years after the end of the year in which the performance occurred.
+127. The rights conferred by this Part in respect of a performance exist for the 50 calendar years after the end of the year in which the performance occurred.

-Transmission of rights in performances
+Transmission of rights in performance

-- 128.-(1) The rights conferred by this Part may be assigned or transmitted in accordance with this section. - (2) On the death of a person entitled to performer's rights - (a) the rights pass to such person as he may by testamentary disposition specifically direct; and
+128.(1) The rights conferred by this Part may be assigned or transmitted in accordance with this section.

+- (2) On the death of a person entitled to performer's rights - (a) the rights pass to such person as he may by testamentary disposition specifically direct; and - (b) if, or to the extent that there is no such direction, the rights are exercisable by his personal representatives.

-- (b) if, or to the extent that there is no such direction, the rights are exercisable by his personal representative. - (3) References in this Part to the performer, in the context of the person having performer's rights, shall be construed as references to the person for the time being entitled to exercise those rights. - (4) Where by virtue of paragraph (a)of subsection (2) a right is exercisable by more than one person, it is exercisable by each of them independently of the other or others. - (5) Subsections (1), (2) and (3) are without prejudice to any rights conferred by this Act on a person to whom has been assigned the benefit of an exclusive recording contract or licence to make recording of a performance. - (6) Any damages recovered by personal representatives by virtue of this section in respect of an infringement after a person's death shall devolve as part of his estate as if the right of action had subsisted and been vested in him immediately before his death.
+(3) References in this Part to the performer, in the context of the person having performer's rights, shall be construed as references to the person for the time being entitled to exercise those rights.

+(4) Where by virtue of paragraph (a) of subsection (2) a right is exercisable by more than one person, it is exercisable by each of them independently of the other or others.

+(5) Subsections (1), (2) and (3) are without prejudice to any rights conferred by this Act on a person to whom has been assigned the benefit of an exclusive recording contract or licence to make recording of a performance.

+(6) Any damages recovered by personal representatives by virtue of this section in respect of an infringement after a person's death shall devolve as part of his estate as if the right of action had subsisted and been vested in him immediately before his death.